Keto Peanut Butter Cookies | Low Carb Cookies

 It’s simple: to make keto friendly cookies, use keto friendly ingredients.
 And, what ingredient could be more keto friendly or more cookie friendly than PEANUT BUTTER?!
 These keto peanut butter cookies are flourless, sugar free, and so simple to make.

 You only need three ingredients: peanut butter, powdered sweetener, and an egg!
 Definitely the kind of low carb cookies you can make ALL the time.
-And, each of these keto peanut butter cookies has only 2 grams of net carbs—along with 9 grams of fuel-filled fat and 5 grams of satiating protein!
+And, each of these cookies has only 2 grams of net carbs—along with 9 grams of fuel-filled fat and 5 grams of satiating protein!

 They’ve got all the creamy, buttery, salty sweet goodness of traditional peanut butter cookies, just without the carbs and sugars.
 And, by making simple substitutions to keep these peanut butter cookies low carb, we end up cleaning up the ingredients list, too!